dhermes/bezier/docs/abi/triangle_intersection.rst

         int edge_index;
       } CurvedPolygonSegment;

-.. c:type:: TriangleContained
+.. c:enum:: TriangleContained

    This enum is used to indicate if one triangle is contained in another when doing triangle-triangle intersection.

-   .. c:var:: NEITHER
+   .. c:enumerator:: NEITHER

       (``0``)
       Indicates that neither triangle is contained in the other.
 This could mean the triangles are disjoint or that they intersect in a way other than full containment.

-   .. c:var:: FIRST
+   .. c:enumerator:: FIRST

       (``1``)
       Indicates that the first triangle (arguments will be ordered) is fully contained in the second.
 This allows for points of tangency, shared corners or shared segments along an edge.

-   .. c:var:: SECOND
+   .. c:enumerator:: SECOND

       (``2``)
       Indicates that the second triangle (arguments will be ordered) is